mxskylar/phlexicon/README.md

 - **Document vocabulary:** Define and translate vocab in custom dictionaries.
 - **Analyze accents:** Break down vocab into its fundamental parts—[phonemes](https://en.wikipedia.org/wiki/Phoneme), the individual sounds of a word or parameters of a gesture or sign.

+See the [user docs](https://mxskylar.github.io/phlexicon/) for more about the application.

 Phlexicon would be nothing without the open source data and frameworks it depends on.
 Read more about those [here](https://mxskylar.github.io/phlexicon/attribution).